Consumer Credit Counseling in Texas

 With Chapter 7 bankruptcy, most of your debts will be wiped out, specifically your unsecured debts such as personal loans, medical bills, and credit card debt.
 Your home or personal residence will likely be left alone, as will your automobiles.
 It will release you from an array of payment obligations and can greatly reduce financial pressure.
 However, not all types of debt may be absolved.
 For example, student loan debt generally cannot be discharged in bankruptcy.

-When it comes to bankruptcy vs debt counseling, you will see differences in that you will not be wiping clean your financial obligations, but will be consolidating them.
+When it comes to debt vs bankruptcy counseling, you will see differences in that you will not be wiping clean your financial obligations, but will be consolidating them.
 We collect all of your financial information and proceed to contact your debtors on your behalf.

 What Is the “Credit Counseling” Requirement in Bankruptcy?